 N: maximum number of possible plots in the project area

-: maximum number of possible plots in the area of Estrata i.
+Ni: maximum number of possible plots in the area of strata i.

 Estimate the allowable error, based on the desired precision levels and by estimating the average volume (or biomass).